How to make a Mini Quilt out of Scraps

 6. I used bias tape to trim the edges of the mini guilt, I stitched it on by hand.

-This is my little mini quilt, again let me say I know nothing of professional quilting, I admire the quilter of our world.
+This is my little mini quilt, again let me say I know nothing of professional quilting, I admire the quilter of our quilt 1world.

 This little scrap guilt is something fun I can do to recycle my fabric scraps, and my daughter loved it.